Garbage-collects and optionally analyzes a database.

 VACUUM (without FULL) marks deleted and obsoleted data in tables and indexes for future reuse and reclaims space for re-use only if the space is at the end of the table and an exclusive table lock can be easily obtained.
 Unused space at the start or middle of a table remains as is.
 With heap tables, this form of the command can operate in parallel with normal reading and writing of the table, as an exclusive lock is not obtained.

 VACUUM FULL does more extensive processing, including moving of tuples across blocks to try to compact the table to the minimum number of disk blocks.
-This form is much slower and requires an Access Exclusive lock on each table while it is being processed.
-The Access Exclusive lock guarantees that the holder is the only transaction accessing the table in any way.
+This form is much slower and requires an exclusive lock on each table while it is being processed.

 When VERBOSE is specified, VACUUM emits progress messages to indicate which table is currently being processed.
 Various statistics about the tables are printed as well.